 Unfortunately high chairs serve essentially one purpose: house your baby safely during meal time for just a few years.
 That’s why picking one can feel tedious.
 We searched high and low for the high chairs that are best for parents: Ones that can fold up, are easy to get set up, and are equipped with machin-washable fabric, dishwasher safe tops, and most important, can grow with your baby.
 Here are our picks.

 High chairs serve a purpose, but ultimately it’s a purpose for just a few years.
 The Abiie wooden chair offers you a chair not just for your baby, but a chair you could use in your home for many years to come.
-Plus, there’s a foot rest for your child, and the whole thing is pretty simple to clean.
+Plus, there’s a foot rest for your child, and the whole thing is pretty simple to clean; you just wipe down the waterproof cushion.
 You can use it from the time your child is 6 months old, until whenever they grow out of it.
 At just under $200, it’s not the most affordable high chair, but you’re getting this to serve as a seat for your baby and ultimately for anyone in your home.

 We're adults, and we'd totally sit in this Nomi high chair.
 It has three stages: Bouncer, high chair, and actual chair and has a weight capacity of 300 pounds.
 Yes, it's expensive, but this Nomi high chair will be with you until your kid goes to college.
 Its unfussy, sleek design means food won't be stuck in crevices to rot.
 It's easy to clean.
 It's ergonomic.
 It has the recommended wide base for safety and stability.
 And it can grow with your family.

 This chair ain't cheap, either, but it also grows with your kid, from birth onward.
 Made of solid European beech wood that can support a 300-pound adult, this high chair has a height-adjustable seat and footplates.
 It can take a beating (make that many beatings) and look good as new.
 It's sturdy as hell.
 It's not ugly.
+And it wipes clean in a minute.
 And it's a great investment for your kid's entire childhood.
 Note that your baby needs a harness for it, and it's sold separately.